-5 Although 100% of students in our model apply to colleges, roughly 40% don't get in anywhere because there are fewer seats than students.
+3 Although all of students in our model apply to colleges, roughly 40 percent are not admitted anywhere because there are fewer seats than students.
 An alternative model would have students with near-zero probabilities of admission not apply to any colleges.
 Our results are not sensitive to this modeling choice, however, because these students' applications have no aggregate effect on what type of students are admitted to colleges-the colleges in our model end up with the same students using either approach.